THIS TOUR NOW HAS 1 SPACE REMAINING!

-My exclusive 9-day photography tour across Lebanon provides a multitude of photography opportunities, from the breath-taking views at the Baatara and Jezzine Waterfalls, to the awe-inspiring, abandoned ruins scattered across the historic and recovering city of Beirut.
-Think of this as a retreat; as you call a stunning luxury apartment in Al ‘Ammarīyah to the North of Beirut your home for the duration of our tour, using it as our base to explore from.
+My exclusive 9-day photography tour across Lebanon provides a multitude of image opportunities, from the breath-taking views at the Baatara and Jezzine Waterfalls, to the awe-inspiring, abandoned ruins scattered across the historic and recovering city of Beirut.
+Think of this as a retreat; as you call a stunning luxury apartment in Al ‘Ammarīyah to the North of Beirut your home for the duration of our tour.

-THIS TOUR HAS 5 SPACES - (Anybody not wishing to pay the full amount up front please use the DEPOSIT OPTION.
+(Anybody not wishing to pay the full amount up front please use the DEPOSIT OPTION).

 AN OFF THE BEATEN PATH PHOTOGRAPHY DESTINATION

 THAT COMBINES STUNNING LANDSCAPES, RUINS & STUNNING ARCHITECTURE

 Lebanon is now in my top three destinations for photography, boasting beautiful landscapes and waterfalls as well as spectacular architecture and ruins.
 The country also offers world class cuisine that caters to all tastes and palates.
 This trip is a fantastic opportunity to improve your photography (I will be on hand to answer any questions along the way) and feed your creativity whilst discovering this amazing and less travelled country.

 I only work with experienced drivers to provide transport to each of our photography locations, and this is included and provided alongside all overnight accommodation in Lebanon.
 I take care of all the bookings, so you can relax and take in our splendid surroundings as well as focusing on your photography.